Labs and Groups

 The cleverly named EnSuRe lab, which stands for Energy-aware, Secure and Reliable Computing Research Group, is lead by Dr. Siddharth Garg, Institute Associate Professor of Electrical and Computer Engineering.
 The group describes its research as “at the intersections of computer hardware design, cyber-security, and machine learning, with a particular focus on computer hardware,” including electronic design automation and micro-architectural solutions.

-The Machine Learning, Embedded Systems, and Software/Systems Security or MESS Lab is the newest research lab affiliated with the Center for Cybersecurity.
+The Machine Learning, Embedded Systems, and Software/Systems Security or MESS Lab is one of the newest research lab affiliated with the Center for Cybersecurity.
 Under the direction of Dr. Brendan Dolan-Gavitt, the lab works on such issues as software security, vulnerability injection, and the security challenges of embedded devices.
 The lab also collaborates with the Secure Systems Lab on a virtual machine design that limits interactions with an operating system kernel to only commonly-used code, and with the EnSuRe lab to investigate backdoors in deep neural networks.